TekhneDev/TekhneDev/README.md

 [![Email](https://img.shields.io/badge/-Email-%23333?style=for-the-badge&logo=gmail&logoColor=white)](mailto:tekhnedev@outlook.com)

 My name is Carla Braga A.K.A TekhneDev.
-I'm a Software Engineer from Brazil, currently living in Brasília!
+I'm a Data Analist from Brazil, currently living in Brasília!
 I'm working mostly with TypeScript, Next.js, Node.js, and...
 Well, basically anything techy you put in front of me!

 I truly love programming, especially Open-Source.
 I'm a developer since 2022, when I was in college.
 Now I have degrees in computer science and systems analysis and development, and I am currently pursuing a degree in mechatronics engineering.